Turkish election board rules in favor of partial Istanbul recount

 The election setback may complicate Erdogan’s efforts to combat the economy’s slide into recession.

-On Tuesday, the provincial election board in Istanbul had halted a recount sought by the AKP in seven Istanbul districts in response to a challenge by the main opposition Republican People’s Party (CHP).

-However the High Election Board (YSK) ruled overnight that the recount of what had been ruled as invalid votes should go ahead in the districts of Sile, Bayrampasa, Atasehir, Umraniye, Beykoz, Fatih and Gaziosmanpasa.
+The High Election Board (YSK) head said on Wednesday ruled overnight that the recount of what had been ruled as invalid votes should go ahead in the eight Istanbul districts, including some strongholds of the AK Party.

 In Istanbul, the mayoral candidate of the main opposition Republican People’s Party (CHP), Ekrem Imamoglu, and his AKP rival, ex-prime minister Binali Yildirim, both said on Monday Imamoglu was around 25,000 votes ahead.
 Istanbul’s population is 15 million, according to official data.